cdlhub/documentation/RandomNumbers.md

 In Oasis classic, random numbers are held in a matrix with the sample index in columns and the ridx is a reference into a row of random numbers for a sample set of size N.

-In reconciliation mode, the divisor D is set to the total number of rows, given the number of columns N.  The number of columns N is the first 4 byte integer value in the random number file.
+In reconciliation mode, the divisor D is set to the total number of rows.
+This is calculated from the number of columns N which is the first 4 byte integer value in the random number file.

 [Back to Contents](Contents.md)